elrobin/gov-affiliation-classifier/Readme.md

 Classification complete: 45 rule-based, 55 LLM calls
 ```

+## Performance and Limitations

+The classifier is designed for **local execution** with LM Studio.
+When running on CPU-only local LLMs, some complex batches may take several minutes to complete.
+The pipeline is designed to favor conservative inference and fallback mechanisms over aggressive parallelization.

+**Important considerations:**
+- In CPU-only setups, long-running batch inference may be slow
+- Complex batches with many ambiguous cases may require several minutes per batch
+- The system prioritizes robustness and correctness over speed
+- Timeouts are set conservatively to accommodate slower inference on CPU

 ## Error Handling

 - If ROR dump fails to load, the system continues without ROR matching